stats

 Returns:

-samples: 2D array of generated samples, where each row represents a sample and each column represents a category frequencies: 2D array of frequencies for each category in the generated samples
+samples: 2D array of generated samples, where each row represents a sample and each column represents a category, frequencies: 2D array of frequencies for each category in the generated samples.

 Type